-The College also obtains personal information about volunteers who assist the College in its functions or conduct associated activities, such as [alumni associations], to enable the College and the volunteers to work together, to confirm their suitability and to manage their visits.
+The College also obtains personal information about volunteers who assist the College in its functions or conduct associated activities, such as alumni associations, to enable the College and the volunteers to work together, to confirm their suitability and to manage their visits.

 The College may disclose personal information to the school parish to facilitate religious and sacramental programs and other activities such as fundraising.

 Parents, staff, contractors and other members of the wider College community may from time to time receive fundraising information.
 College publications, like newsletters and magazines, which include personal information and sometimes people’s images, may be used for marketing purposes.

 Who might the College disclose personal information to and store your information with?